yunhuiqistat/CEA/README.md

 ### cPCA

-`eta_tuning()`
+`eta_tuning_general()`

 - Input

-  - `Xt` data frame for treatment group, samples in rows, variables in columns.
+  - `Xt` data frame for target group, samples in rows, variables in columns.
 If PCA is applied to correlation matrix, Xt should be scaled and centered.
-  - `Xc` data frame for control group, samples in rows, variables in columns.
+  - `Xa` data frame for ancillary group, samples in rows, variables in columns.
 If cPCA is applied to correlation matrix, Xc should also be scaled and centered.
   - `eta_range` a vector containing candidate eta range to be tuning from.
   - `plot` a logical quantity indicating whether plot the ARI(nuisance) and silhouette score.
-  - `sparse_trt` parameter controlling the sparsity of treatment sparse PCA, if NULL, use cPCA, else use scPCA.
+  - `sparse_trt` parameter controlling the sparsity of target sparse PCA, if NULL, use cPCA, else use scPCA.
 For use of scPCA, if vector, refer sumabss in PMD.cv from package PMA, if single number, refer sumabs in PMD in package PMA.